Nafsan language

 The Nafsan language, also known as South Efate or Erakor, is a Southern Oceanic language spoken on the island of Efate in central Vanuatu.
 As of 2005, there are approximately 6,000 speakers who live in coastal villages from Pango to Eton.
-The language's grammar has been studied by Nick Thieberger, who has produced a book of stories and a dictionary of the language.
+The language's grammar has been studied by Nick Thieberger, who has also produced a book of stories and a dictionary of the language.

 Nafsan is closely related to Nguna and to Lelepa.
-Based on shared features with southern Vanuatu languages (including echo–subject marking, and the free and preposed 1st-singular-possessive morphemes), Lynch (2001) suggests it could form part of a southern Vanuatu subgroup that includes New Caledonia.
+Based on shared features with southern Vanuatu languages (including echo–subject marking, and the free and preposed 1st-singular-possessive morphemes), Lynch (2001) suggests it could form part of a southern Vanuatu subgroup that includes New Caledonia instead of the neighboring Efate languages.

 Phonology

 Nafsan has a total of 20 phonemes consisting of 15 consonant and 5 vowel sounds.

 As seen in the above chart, Nafsan's vowel phoneme inventory is that of a five-vowel system; this is one of the most commonly seen vowel inventories in any given language in the world and also especially evident in many Oceanic languages.
 There is a distinction between short and long vowels but it is currently in a process of change that makes its status unclear.